Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Linear and non-linear dimension reduction techniques

 with $p_0$ being a normalizing factor that measures the proportion the random walk spends at $\bm x_{\bullet j}$.
 This measure turns out to be robust with respect to noise and outliers. \cite{coifman2006diffusion} show that

 This allows us to introduce the family of diffusion maps from $\mathbb{R}^{K} \to \mathbb{R}^{q}$ given by:

 The distance matrix can then be approximated as:

 Intuitively, this equation states that we now approximate diffusion distances in $\mathbb{R}^K$ through the Euclidian distance between $\bm \Xi_n(\bm x_{\bullet i})$ and $\bm \Xi_n (\bm x_{\bullet j})$.
 This discussion implies that we have to choose $n$ and $q$ and we do this by setting $q=\{5,15,30\}$ according to our approach with either a small, moderate or large number of factors and $n=T$, the number of time periods.
-The algorithm in our application is implemented using the R-package \texttt{diffusionMap} \citep{diffusionMap}.
+The algorithm in our application is implemented using the \texttt{R} packages \texttt{diffusionMap} and \texttt{destiny} \citep{diffusionMap, angerer2016destiny}.